Blue Denim: Release

+20th Century Fox promoted Blue Denim was a theatrical trailer prefaced and narrated by Joan Crawford, who commented on the importance of the film's themes.

-The film was released on July 30, 1959 by 20th Century Fox at the Victoria Theatre in New York City.
+The film was released on July 30, 1959, by 20th Century Fox at the Victoria Theatre in New York City.

 Home media

 20th Century Fox released Blue Denim on DVD on March 16, 2016.
-Twilight Time released the film on Blu-ray disc on April 10, 2018.
+Twilight Time released a limited edition Blu-ray disc on April 10, 2018.
 It plays occasionally on cable TV and video on demand.

-Critical and public reception
+Reception

+Box office

 According to Dunne, the film was a financial, if not critical, success.
 In its first week of release in New York it grossed $39,500.
+Variety called the film a "powerhouse" at the box office.